Extreme Point Pursuit -- Part II: Further Error Bound Analysis and Applications: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Prof. Aritra Konar, Prof. Nikos Sidiropoulos, and Prof. Jiang Bo for sharing their source codes and data sets for the D$k$S, size-constrained clustering, and ONMF problems, respectively.
+The authors would like to thank Prof. Aritra Konar, Prof. Nikos Sidiropoulos, and Prof. Bo Jiang for sharing their source codes and data sets for the DkS, size-constrained clustering, and ONMF problems, respectively.

 \ifplainver